-As an international student in Sweden, you are allowed to work alongside your studies.
-There is no official limitation on the amount of hours you are allowed to work, though it’s important to keep your studies as your first priority.
-Even when you don’t have many classroom hours, you’re expected to spend the equivalent of a 40-hour work week reading and working on assignments.
+As an international student in Sweden, you’re allowed to work alongside your studies – there’s no official limitation for how many hours you can work.
+However, it’s important to keep your studies as your first priority – even when you don’t have many classroom hours, you’re expected to spend the equivalent of a 40-hour work week reading and working on assignments.

 Most universities have careers services that can help you with finding a part-time job during your studies.
 Many also offer services like employer fairs, CV checks and special events with companies.
 Websites like Academic Work and StudentConsulting can also be a good place to look for postings.

 Work after your studies

 Sweden is a great place to start your career, and innovative, international companies are found throughout the country.
 At Work in Sweden, you’ll find advice on finding a position in Sweden post-graduation.